Data encryption, and the increased privacy and security it brings, is a very sensitive topic at the moment.

 According to Apple’s CEO, Tim Cook, the company did share data with the FBI.
 “When the FBI has requested data that’s in our possession, we have provided it.
 Apple complies with valid subpoenas and search warrants, as we have in the San Bernardino case.
 We have also made Apple engineers available to advise the FBI, and we’ve offered our best ideas on a number of investigative options at their disposal.”

-The problem is that the FBI has asked Apple to create a unique version of the iPhone OS that allows them to bypass important security features.
-In other words, they want a backdoor built so they can crack the operating system and obtain all the data stored on the device.
+The problem is the FBI asked Apple to create a version of the iPhone OS that bypasses important security features.
+In other words, they want a backdoor to crack the operating system and obtain data stored on the device.

 The FBI intends to install this version of the OS on a gunman’s phone which they recovered after the shootings.
 But what happens after that’s done?
 What will they do with the all-access version of iOS after the San Bernardino case has been fully investigated?